 The vast majority of fish caught across the British Isles can be reeled in fairly easily.
 Species such as whiting, pouting, flounder, dab, dogfish and smaller bass, cod, pollock and coalfish will put a decent bend in the rod but an angler will simply need to raise their rod and reel in quickly and steadily to get their catch to the shore.
 However, larger species such as conger eel, rays, smoothound and the largest cod, pollock and bass will put up much more of a fight and more effort and thought will be necessary to reel these fish in.
 Often the only way to reel these fish in is to ‘pump’ them in by pulling the rod backwards (just like striking) to create some slack line and then getting several turns of the reel in before sweeping the rod backwards again and reeling again.
 This process needs to be repeated until the fish is safely reeled in.
 Many anglers lose good fish because they are only used to reeling in small species and do not react fast enough when a large fish is on the end of their line.
-If species such as conger eel are given time and slack line they will bolt to their hole or crevice on the seabed and prove impossible to shift.
+If species such as conger eel are given time and slack line they are likely to get into hole or crevice on the seabed and prove impossible to shift.